Leading Flow Meter Manufacturers

 Considerations When Selecting Flow Meters

-By systematically working through these factors, you can usually arrive at the best flow meter for your application by process of elimination.
-For example, if the fluid you are sampling has a high level of viscosity, you can automatically eliminate turbine flow meters from your selection list.
+By carefully assessing these criteria, you can usually identify the best flow meter for your needs through a process of elimination.
+For example, if your fluid has high viscosity, turbine flow meters can be swiftly ruled out.

 Flow Meter Informational Video